How quickly will I see results?

 Aim for steady, sustainable weight loss rather than rapid results.
 A loss of 1-2 pounds per week is generally considered healthy and sustainable.
 Rapid weight loss, while possible in early weeks, often becomes more moderate over time as your body stabilizes.

-Your provider will monitor your progress through regular check-ins and weigh-ins.
-If you’re not seeing the results you’d hoped for after 3-4 months, your provider may adjust your medication, dosage, or discuss other factors that might be affecting your results.
-Don’t get discouraged by plateaus—they’re a normal part of the journey, and your provider can help you work through them.
+An independent licensed provider typically monitors progress through regular check-ins and weigh-ins.
+If results aren’t as hoped after 3-4 months, the provider may adjust medication or dosage, or discuss other contributing factors.
+Plateaus are a normal part of the journey, and an independent provider can help work through them.

-For more information about expected timelines and what to expect on your weight loss journey, schedule a consultation with one of our providers.
-Check our FAQ section for answers to common questions about the weight loss timeline, and explore our programs page to see the full scope of support we provide.
-You can also review our medical documentation for clinical data on weight loss outcomes.
+For more information about timelines, find a licensed provider.
+Check the FAQ section for common questions about the weight-loss timeline, and explore the medications page for educational detail.
+You can also review the educational documentation for published clinical data on weight-loss outcomes.